tokenize-x/tx-xrpl-token-migrator/README.md

 ### Use binary sources (linux only)

-Download binary from the [releases](https://github.com/CoreumFoundation/xrpl-bridge/releases) page to you remove machine.
-Pay attention that repo is private so the binary should be downloaded form the trusted machine.
+Download binary from the [releases](https://github.com/CoreumFoundation/xrpl-bridge/releases) page to your machine.
+Pay attention that repo is private so the binary should be downloaded from the trusted machine.

 ### Build from sources